mayhplumb/mayhplumb-website/blog/_posts/2019-05-18-future-post.md

 ---
 layout: post
+title: A post in the future
 author: mayhplumb
+categories: academia

 ---
 What happens if a make some more posts, but in the future?
 I want them to look nice.<!--exerpt-->